uviclibraries/gen-ai-research/9-sentiment-analysis.md

 ### Pros of using generative AI for sentiment analysis:
 - Efficiency: Automatically process vast amounts of textual data in a fraction of the time it would take manual analysis.
 - Insight generation: Beyond sentiment classification, generative AI can extract themes, topics, and even generate summaries of responses.
-- Research Ethics: If the GenAI tool is running locally on a researcher's laptop, and does not contact the cloud, no cloud-computing disclosures are needed, and the use of the tool likely does not need to be written into the research ethics proposal.
+- Research Ethics: If the GenAI tool runs locally on a researcher's laptop, and does not contact the cloud, no cloud-computing disclosures are likely needed in your research ethics proposal.

 ### Cons of using generative AI for sentiment analysis:
-- Model limitations: While powerful, generative AI models may struggle with complex language, sarcasm, or nuanced sentiment expressions.
+- Model limitations: While powerful, generative AI models may struggle with complex language, or sarcasm.
-- Potential biases: Generative AI models can inherit biases present in the training data, affecting the accuracy and fairness of results.
+- Potential biases: Generative AI models inherit biases present in the training data, affecting the accuracy and fairness of results.

-In this workshop, we will explore how to use GPT4All & Python for sentiment analysis while being mindful of their limitations.

 ## Install GPT4All (if you haven't already)
 - If you haven't already, please install [GPT4All on your laptop](7-local-genai-intro.html){:target="_blank"} and then come back to this web page.